The Great Flood (film)

 The Great Flood is a 2025 South Korean science fiction disaster film co-written and directed by Kim Byung-woo.
-Starring Kim Da-mi and Park Hae-soo, the film depicts the desperate struggle of those who have pinned their hopes on humanity's last days in a flooded apartment building.
+Starring Kim Da-mi and Park Hae-soo, the film depicts a mother and son struggling to survive after a tsunami floods their apartment building.

-The film had its world premiere at the 30th Busan International Film Festival in the Korean Cinema Today - Special Premiere section on September 18, 2025.
-The film will be available for global streaming on Netflix on December 19, 2025, following its festival release.
+The Great Flood had its world premiere at the 30th Busan International Film Festival in the Korean Cinema Today - Special Premiere section on September 18, 2025.
+It was released globally on Netflix on December 19, 2025.